-8 Hiring a professional in a DIY world - Part 2In an earlier post, I talked about the disastrous first home buying experience my husband and I had.
-We did everything wrong and nearly lost our shirts.
-Ever since, I have been true believer in the value of using the assistance of a good buyer's agent instead of going it alone.
+Why Hire a Real Estate Professional in a DIY World?In an earlier post, I talked about the disastrous home buying and selling experience my husband and I had the first time we bought a house.
+We did many things wrong and nearly lost our shirts.
+Ever since, I have been true believer in the value of a good buyer's agent instead of going it alone.
 Here's why.

 8 Great Reasons to Use a Buyer's Agent

 - A buyer’s agent works for you and only you.
-Our big mistake was assuming that the agent we called on was working for us.
+Our big mistake was assuming that the agent we called was working for us.
 She was so nice and helpful!
-Except, she wasn’t actually working for us.
-She was working for the seller.
-That was her job and her responsibility, and back then, she had no obligation to explain that to us.
+Except, she wasn’t actually working for us at all.
+By contract, she was working for the seller.
+That was her job and her responsibility.
+Back then, the agent had no obligation to explain that to us.

-- Your agent can recommend a good mortgage broker who will have your best interests in mind.
-You will feel confident that you are shopping in the right price range and that the loan process will go off without a hitch.
+- Your agent can recommend a good mortgage broker who will also have your best interests in mind.
+A good loan officer will confirm whether you are shopping in the right price range.
+More importantly, she will assure that the loan process goes off without a hitch.

-- A good buyer’s agent will help you determine if you are getting the best deal you possibly can – that you’re not paying too much or jumping at the first thing you see regardless of its value.
+- A good buyer’s agent will help you determine if you are getting the best deal you possibly can.
+He will help you avoid paying too much or jumping at the first thing you see regardless of its value.
 Had Mike and I looked at other homes in the area, we likely would have found a much better home in substantially better shape.

-- A buyer’s agent will help you construct the best possible offer to help you get the home under contract, while protecting your right to terminate if necessary.
+- A buyer’s agent will help you construct your best possible offer.
+A well-written will help you get the home under contract, while protecting your right to terminate if necessary.
 We paid full price because we didn’t know any better.

-- Once the home is under contract, a buyer’s agent will guide you through all the steps to safely evaluating the home, recommend appropriate inspections for your area and make sure you don’t miss any contract deadlines that protect your interests.
-Then they will help you negotiate inspection items with the seller, so you don’t get stuck with a DIY dud.
+- Once the home is under contract, a buyer’s agent will guide you through all the steps to safely evaluating the home.
+She will recommend appropriate inspections for your area and make sure you don’t miss any contract deadlines that protect your interests.
+Then, your agent will help you negotiate inspection items with the seller, so you don’t get stuck with a money pit like we did.

 - A buyer’s agent will verify that the title documents are complete and make sure there is nothing there that could cause you ownership problems down the line.

-- If the home is governed by a homeowner’s association, your agent will make sure you get all the document to review in advance so you will know just what you are getting into.
+- If the home is governed by a homeowner’s association, your agent will make sure you get all the association documents to review.
+With any HOA, you want to know just what you are getting into.

 - Your buyer’s agent will review closing documents with you before the closing so that all your questions can be addressed to your satisfaction.
 No one wants to feel pressured at closing to sign papers they don’t understand.